myrmidoss/DnD/Everway/NA/Index.md

 time and energy finding enough to sustain their journey, which will be the main conflict of interest.

+About at this point, there should be a struggle with water and encumbrance.
+The players will have to ditch their coats, or perhaps other things.
+Basically they should have to choose something to bail on and experience the consequences of those choices.

 ### The Aztecan Cities ###

 There will be a short encounter with a river, crossing it, etc, perhaps helping